Last Updated on February 17, 2023

 The nights are drawing in, and the temperatures are starting to plummet, which can only mean one thing – winter is on its way.
 Sure the season is unpredictable and cold, but this doesn’t mean you have to batten down the hatches and stay indoors.
 It is also a perfect time to pack your suitcase for an unforgettable vacation.
-So here is a dose of holiday inspiration – our top 20 winter destinations in the United States in no particular order.
+So here is a dose of holiday inspiration – our top 20 winter vacation spots in the United States in no particular order.

 Of course, traveling is a little different this year, so before you set out on your trip, check local government restrictions and safety measures related to COVID-19.